Pool Drowning Lawyer in Los Angeles - Nokristart - Learn Everyday

 • About 830 children under 14 die each year in drowning accidents.

-• About 3,600 children sustain nonfatal drowning-related injuries each year.
+• About 3,600 children suffer from fatal drowning-related injuries each year.

 • Over half of drowning victims treated in the emergency room require hospitalization or additional care.